-www.bathandwells.org.uk/clergy-housing
+bathandwells.org.uk/clergy-housing

-If you have a general enquiry about church buildings (rather than clergy housing) then please contact Jonathan Foyle, the Church Buildings Adviser.
-Jonathan works closely with the DAC, who can be contacted via the DAC Secretary.
-More information is available on the website www.bathandwells.org.uk/parish-support/church-buildings
+If you have a general enquiry about church buildings (rather than clergy housing) then please contact the Church Buildings Adviser.
+They work closely with the DAC, who can be contacted via the DAC Secretary.
+More information is available on the website bathandwells.org.uk/church-buildings-and-churchyards